EvergenEnergy/remote-commands-handler/.github/pull_request_template.md

 ## Testing/Proof

-Explain, when applicable, how were this changes tested
+Explain, when applicable, how were these changes tested